 Mark Mitchell, Vice President, National Association for Independent Schools (DC)

 Mark J. Mitchell is a vice president at NAIS.
 With over 20 years in the financial aid arena, Mr. Mitchell oversees knowledge creation initiatives for SSS, providing support to more than 2,100 K-12 schools and other organizations through workshops, institutes, seminars, print and web-based resource material, blogs, and consultative guidance in the effective administration of financial aid programs.
 He is a frequent presenter on tuition pricing, affordability, and financial aid policy and practices.
 He has also authored several articles and book chapters on education financing and financial aid strategies in magazines and books.
 Mr. Mitchell is a graduate of Moorestown Friends School (New Jersey), where he currently serves on the Board of Trustees.

-Marcia O’Neil-White, Executive Director, Buffalo Prep (NY), Leadership Committee
+Marcia O’Neil-White, Director of Strategic Initiatives & Partners, Buffalo Prep (NY), Leadership Committee

 Marcia O’Neil-White has been the Executive Director of Buffalo Prep, at the University at Buffalo, since 2003.
 She is responsible for directing programs for gifted disadvantaged minority students and overseeing board, development, and financial components of the organization.
 Prior to Buffalo Prep, Ms. O’Neil-White has held many other administrator and head of school positions in public, private, and independent schools, and has teaching experience at the elementary, high school, and college levels.